Agent Registration

 Staying informed about these financial obligations will help you budget wisely and avoid unexpected expenses.
 Let’s break down what you need to know and what changes might be on the horizon.

-1. Understanding Property Service Charges in Dubai
+What is Property Service Charge in Dubai

 Service charges are the mandatory fees property owners pay for the upkeep of shared facilities and amenities in their community.
 These fees help maintain security, landscaping, pools, gyms, elevators, and general upkeep—ensuring everything stays in top condition.